Go a little “greener” this year, consider a Florida native Christmas Tree

 - Get driving directions from any location, here: https://goo.gl/maps/yPsYKkLnPgV9qL4MA

-Trees are available at the following dates and times:
+Trees are available at the following dates, Sunrise to Sunset:

 You will need to bring your hand saw and cut down your own tree.
 Motorized tools are not allowed for Christmas tree harvesting in the State Forest.